datallurgy/hugo-academic/content/event/installation-and-utilization-of-froth-cameras-to-optimize-flotation-performance/index.md

 ---
 title: Installation and Utilization of Froth Cameras to Optimize Flotation Performance
+summary: Presentation for the Alaska Miners Association Annual Fall Convention.
 abstract: The Red Dog Mine in northwest Alaska is one of the world’s largest zinc producing mines.
 The heterogeneity of the ore body results in a significant amount of variability in the feed mineralogy and grade; this makes